16arpi/Fox-RSS/README.md

 # Fox RSS

+> ⚠️ This project isn't maintened for now.
+I don't turn it into an archive because I still want to improve the app, but I don't know when I'll come back to its development.

 Fox RSS is a simple rss reader which allows you to create a selection of articles to read later.
 The application is available [on the Play Store](https://play.google.com/store/apps/details?id=com.pigeoff.rss) in english and french.

 Fox RSS is a free and open source android application.